DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 // TODO - code to diff + create transactions

 That should be all we need!
 I've created a gist with with the helper functions from the code above here (TODO: link).
-You can also find some alternative solutions in \[this StackOverflow post\](https://stackoverflow.com/questions/39432061/updating-value-with-cardinality-many).
+You can also find some alternative solutions in [this StackOverflow post](https://stackoverflow.com/questions/39432061/updating-value-with-cardinality-many "Related StackOverflow post").

 I hope this helps you out!